enyojs/enyo-docs/developer-guide/best-practices/dos-and-donts.md

-    the owner or elsewhere often need to reference other components.  `create()` is called as items are being created, meaning that at the time Component A's `create()` is called, all components after it (e.g., Components B and C) have yet to been created.
+    the owner or elsewhere often need to reference other components.  `create()` is called as items are being created, meaning that at the time Component A's `create()` is called, all components after it (e.g., Components B and C) have yet to be created.
 As a result, if you have a handler for A's event that references `this.$.B`, it will throw an undefined error.

     Firing initial events from `render()` is safer, since all components have